Ken Holtzman: Oakland Athletics (1972–1975)

-Despite posting better or equal numbers with Catfish Hunter in 1973, Holtzman was not among the ten AL pitchers that year to receive votes in Cy Young Award considerations, while Hunter finished third.
-Holtzman would never earn so much as a single Cy Young or MVP vote in his entire career.

-He again won 19 games in 1974, but this time endured 17 losses despite his 3.07 ERA, which ranked 11th in the League.
+Holtzman again won 19 games in 1974, but this time endured 17 losses despite his 3.07 ERA, which ranked 11th in the League.
 Facing the Orioles in the 1974 ALCS, he pitched a 5–0 shutout in Game 2, taking a one-hitter into the eighth inning and allowing only five singles.
 Against the Los Angeles Dodgers in the World Series, he started Game 1 but was pulled in the fifth inning with a 2–1 lead; the A's went on to win 3–2.
-He won Game 4 5–2, hitting a home run off Andy Messersmith in the third inning for a 1–0 lead (the designated hitter was not used in World Series play until 1976).
-He would be the last pitcher to hit a World Series home run until Joe Blanton in 2008.
-During the nine seasons in which he batted regularly during the season, he had only two home runs.
-Oakland won Game 5 and became the first team to win three straight World Series since the New York Yankees won five straight from 1949 to 1953.
+He won Game 4 5–2, hitting a home run off Andy Messersmith in the third inning for a 1–0 lead.

 After losing in salary arbitration in February, Holtzman had an 18–14 record for the 1975 A's as they won their fifth straight American League Western Division title.
 On June 8, against the Detroit Tigers, he had what would have been his third career no-hitter broken up with two out in the ninth by a Tom Veryzer double.
 He would have become the third pitcher (after Cy Young and Jim Bunning) to pitch no-hitters in both leagues.
 Holtzman lost Games 1 and 3 of the ALCS to the Boston Red Sox as the A's were swept.
 He was fourth in the AL in games started (38), sixth in hits allowed per 9 innings pitched (7.33), and seventh in wins.